f5devcentral/bigip_automation_examples/bigip/bigip_next/security/operations/scale-api-security/README.md

 curl --resolve app-2.domain.local:80:10.1.10.41 http://app-2.domain.local/action
 ```

-As you can see from the output, both sites are in **Performing Action**.
+As you can see from the outputs, both sites are back to `Performing Action`.

 # Automated Configuration